plblum/jivs/planning/ModelRules Design Overview.md

 9. If save fails, convert failures into returned business errors.
 10. Return success or errors.

-See also: README’s “Submit data to the server” story: server returns Jivs issues and business logic errors, and the client pushes them back into `ValidationManager` using `setIssuesFound()` and `setBusinessLogicErrors()`.
+See also: README’s “Submit data to the server” story: server returns Jivs issues and business logic errors, and the client pushes them back into `ValidationManager` using `setIssuesFound()` and `setExternalIssuesFound()`.

 ### 3.1 Client-side Jivs validation after editing completes